Ringdown waves from hairy black holes: Summary and discussion

 In this work, we developed a unified perturbative framework to study QNM frequencies of stationary hairy black holes by exploiting the correspondence between the unstable circular null geodesics and QNMs.
 We modelled deviations from the corresponding vacuum solutions of the Einstein equations as perturbations in the form of an anisotropic fluid.
 Using the relation between the eikonal limit of QNMs and unstable null circular orbits, we derived explicit formulas for the QNM frequencies in terms of the state parameters of the hair field.
 Our formulas provide a systematic approach to the analysis of QNMs for hairy black holes without assuming any specific underlying theory or model.
 We also examined the relationship between the state parameters and the QNM frequencies, including possible violations of the energy conditions.

 In the static case, we showed that the QNM shifts can be expressed directly in terms of the matter distribution and its equation of state, with the Lyapunov exponent receiving an additional explicit contribution from the tangential pressure.
 In particular, for the Bardeen and Hayward black hole models, the small-deviation approximation from the vacuum solution is incompatible with the dominant energy condition (DEC).
 This implies that, if the corresponding deviation is confirmed through the QNM observations, we need to consider a matter field violating the DEC or any other modification in the gravitational wave emission mechanisms.
 Since the violation of the DEC implies a superluminal flux, it might be more physically reasonable to consider a modified gravity theory than to rely on exotic matter fields.
 By contrast, for the Kiselev case, the compatibility with the energy conditions depends on the parameters $k$ and $w_q$, and all of the standard energy conditions can be satisfied within suitable parameter ranges even in the small-$|k|$ regime.
-WEC and SEC are satisfied for all our examples, solutions still maintain a positive energy density, and gravity is still locally attractive in both timelike and null geodesics.
+For all the physical examples studied in this work, the WEC and SEC are compatible with the perturbative regimes considered.
+Thus, the effective source can preserve positive energy density and satisfy the usual attractive-energy requirements associated with it.